moyano83/ansible-up-running/README.md

 In case our playbooks needs access to sensitive information, Ansible allows us to encrypt files using a command line tool named _ansible-vault_.
 This tool allows you to create and edit an encrypted file that ansible-playbook will recognize and decrypt automatically, given the password.
 We can encrypt an existing file with `ansible-vault encrypt my_secret_file.yml` or even create it from scratch with `ansible-vault create my_secret_file.yml`
-(you will be prompted for a password, and then ansible-vault will launch a text edi‐ tor so that you can populate the file).
+(you will be prompted for a password, and then ansible-vault will launch a text editor so that you can populate the file).
 To use this file, we need to tell ansible-playbook to prompt us for the password of the encrypted file, or it will simply error out.
 Use `ansible-playbook mezzanine.yml --ask-vault-pass` or put the password in a file and use `ansible-playbook mezzanine --vault-password-file ./my_password_file.txt`, if the argument to `--vault-password-file` has the executable bit set,